Bulk Modulus along Jamming Transition Lines of Bidisperse Granular Packings: INTRODUCTION

 This paper is organized as follows.
-In Sec.~\ref{SecII}, we briefly summarise the technique and procedure of the simulation.
+In Sec.~\ref{SecII}, we discuss the technique and procedure of the simulation.
 We define the concentration of small particles, $X_{\mathrm S}$, and discuss how the number of particles in each bidisperse mixture changes with $X_{\mathrm S}$.
-In Sec.~\ref{SecIII}, we explain the jamming diagram and discuss the nature of the second transition line found at lower $\delta$ and lower $X_{\mathrm S}$.
-Sec.~\ref{SecIV} presents the dependence of the effective bulk modulus at and above jamming on $\delta$ and $X_{\mathrm S}$.
-Sec.~\ref{SecV} shows the relevance of rattlers on the jamming density and mean contact number along the jamming lines.
+In Sec.~\ref{SecIII}, we explain the jamming diagram and discuss the nature of the second transition line found at low $\delta$ and low $X_{\mathrm S}$.
+Sec.~\ref{SecIV} shows the relevance of rattlers on the jamming density and mean contact number along the jamming lines.
+Sec.~\ref{SecV} presents the dependence of the effective bulk modulus at and above jamming on $\delta$ and $X_{\mathrm S}$.
 We conclude with a summary and further discussions.